Today’s Text: Luke 9:51

 Jesus “steadfastly set His face” for the journey; He was determined, resolute.
-Journeying to Jerusalem was a vital part of God’s plan and He moved with intentionality to bring it to pass.
-Jesus was in complete control of His destiny.
+Journeying to Jerusalem was a part of God’s plan and He moved with intentionality to bring it to pass.
+He was in complete control of His destiny.
 Significantly, the prophet Isaiah foresaw Messiah’s steadfast resolve testifying, “Therefore I have set My face like a flint, and I know that I will not be ashamed” (Isa.
 50:7).

 Even as He journeyed toward Jerusalem, a contingency of sympathetic religious leaders intercepted Jesus’ company warning Him, “Get out and depart from here, for Herod wants to kill You” (Lk.
 13:31).
 Jesus calmly assured that Herod had no ability to affect His plans.
 He would continue toward Jerusalem undeterred.

 Contrary to the way events of Holy Week are generally portrayed, Jesus was not a victim of circumstances.
 Every event along the way—each miraculous healing—even His meeting with Zacchaeus in Jericho—factored into the timetable of the Lord’s momentous journey allowing Him to arrive on the outskirts of Jerusalem at precisely the predestined set time.

 Jesus approached Jerusalem not with fear or anxiety, but with steadfast purpose and unwavering resolve fully aware of how events would unfold.

 As Christians, we can be thankful that our Lord did not deviate from His preordained journey.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.